DenTelezhkin/DTCollectionViewManager/README.md

 ## iOS 6 Notes

 UICollectionView has some severe bugs in iOS 6.
-The most annoying of them is assert for global index path, which happens, when you insert first item in a section, or section without items, etc. It is tracked on [OpenRadar](http://openradar.appspot.com/12954582), however it doesn't seem it will get fixed on iOS 6.
+The most annoying of them is NSInternalInconsistencyException for global index path, which happens, when you insert first item in a section, or section without items, etc. It is tracked on [OpenRadar](http://openradar.appspot.com/12954582), however it doesn't seem it will get fixed on iOS 6.
 So DTCollectionViewManager has some iOS 6-specific workarounds to prevent crashes.
 However, to implement them, i had to tweak collection view behaviour, and change some animations.
-And workarounds are not bullet-proof.
+These workarounds are not bullet-proof, but should work for the most part.

 iOS 7 fixes all of this mess, and everything should work perfectly there.